Saikat123Dev/School_Management_API/README.md

 1. **Download the Postman Collection**
    - The collection is available in the `postman` directory of this repository
    - Download the `School_Management_API.postman_collection.json` file
+   - Alternatively, access the shared collection using the link above

 2. **Import into Postman**
    - Open Postman